 Advisor: Mr. Croteau

 The MATH CLUB is similar, but non-competitive.
-Up to 20 students can participate, but they must be in 6 – 8th grade.
+Up to 20 students can participate, but they must be in grades 6-8.
 There is a chance to win money for the math department based on club achievements.

-(Note: parents of students in competition team will need to volunteer, on a rotating basis, to cover Ms. Henry’s study hall during K period on Tuesdays and Thursdays and may be asked to help with transportation to/from competitions.)
+Note: Parents of students in competition team will need to volunteer, on a rotating basis, to cover Ms. Henry’s study hall during K period on Tuesdays and Thursdays and may be asked to help with transportation to and from competitions.